 How is compensation determined?

-The starting point in determining compensation is a valuation by an independent valuer, typically based on market sales evidence of like properties in the same area (as if the proposed infrastructure for which the land is required was not proceeding).
+The starting point in determining compensation is a valuation by an independent valuer, typically based on market sales evidence of comparable properties in the same area (as if the proposed infrastructure for which the land is required was not proceeding).

 Our Adelaide Compulsory Acquisition Lawyers Will: